 - Users log on

 Based on the specified input, configurations will be re-deployed on the computers on which the deployment failed till either of the following takes place:

-Desktop Central MSP does not take backup of the settings that you make when you create configurations.
+Endpoint Central does not take backup of the settings that you make when you create configurations.
 Therefore, it is very important that you remember the settings you have made.
 In most cases, you cannot revert the configuration.
 However, you can modify the settings that you had made earlier and re-deploy the configuration.

 You can modify configurations and re-deploy them in the following scenarios:

 - Assume that you have deployed a configuration to install a software application.
 You can revert and change it to enable uninstallation of the software application.
 You must modify the configuration by changing the following:

 The package must have an uninstall string.

 - When you want to revert a configuration related to a security policy, you can modify the policy and change the settings as required.
 For example, assume that you have created a configuration to disable the option to change the wallpaper on the desktop of a computer.
 You can modify the configuration and change the policy to enable the option to change the wall paper, before re-deploying the policy.